Losaria coon: Distribution

 The common clubtail is a woodland species which may be found both in the plains and the hills.
 This butterfly is found in Assam, Manipur and the Nicobar Islands (India), through mainland Southeast Asia, east to Hainan (China), and south to the Indonesian islands of Sumatra, Java and Bawean.
 It is absent from Borneo.

 Subspecies

-Losaria coon has eight subspecies, excluding the former L. palu, now regarded as the separate species Losaria palu (Palu swallowtail).
+Losaria coon has four subspecies, excluding the former L. palu, now regarded as the separate species Losaria palu (Palu clubtail) and L. doubledayi, which is now regarded as the separate species Losaria doubledayi (Common clubtail).

-There are eight subspecies reported for this species:
+There are four subspecies reported for this species: